Categories

 52 Churches: A Yearlong Journey Encountering God, His Church, and Our Common Faith

-[Read about Church #1 and Church #3, go to the beginning, or learn more about Church #2.]
+[Read about Church #6 and Church #8, start at the beginning of our journey, or learn more about Church #7.]

 My wife and I visited a different Christian Church every Sunday for a year.
 This is our story.
 Get your copy of 52 Churches today, available in ebook, paperback, hardcover, and audiobook.